unam3/docs/src/guide/essentials/component-basics.md

 See [DOM template parsing caveats](#dom-template-parsing-caveats) for more details.

 ## Passing Props {#passing-props}

-If we are building a blog, we will likely need a component representing a blog post.
-We want all the blog posts to share the same visual layout, but with different content.
-Such a component won't be useful unless you can pass data to it, such as the title and content of the specific post we want to display.
-That's where props come in.

 Props are custom attributes you can register on a component.
 To pass a title to our blog post component, we must declare it in the list of props this component accepts, using the <span class="options-api">[`props`](/api/options-state.html#props) option</span><span class="composition-api">[`defineProps`](/api/sfc-script-setup.html#defineprops-defineemits) macro</span>: